 How can it already be August – where has the summer gone?
 At the same time, I am sure we are all welcoming that sweet spot in temperatures that we find throughout our fall runs.
 To end off the month (and the summer), the RaceRunner team has scheduled a quick 3 KM run for 7 PM local time.
 So far 4 runners in the mix.
 A great excuse to throw on my runners after dinner and hit the flats in front of my house for an out and back.
-Tough crowd in the mix – Ivan from Los Angeles has a best pace of 05:52.
-Lets see how well I can contend?
+A tough crowd in the mix – Ivan from Los Angeles has the best pace of 05:52.
+Let’s see how well I can contend?

 Download the App Now

 The RaceRunner application is available for Android and IOS.
-When you Download the app, remember to enter Promo Code DI3244 to earn reward points.
+When you download the app and create your account remember to enter Promo Code DI3244 to earn reward points.